mistycheney/MouseBrainAtlas/reconstruct/README.md

 The *reconstruct* folder contains code for reconstructing volumes from sections.
 The sections might be annotated or are score maps.

+# Various volume definitions #

+The annotation volume is formed by first aligning the image

+Mesh vertex locations are

 ## Construct Score Volume ##

 Under folder `reconstruct`,